bulletmark/debugpy-run/README.md

    Configuration](https://code.visualstudio.com/docs/python/debugging#_initialize-configurations)
    in your `launch.json`.
 Specify "Remote Attach" and just accept the default arguments (i.e. host = `localhost`, port = `5678`).
-You only have to do this once.
+You only have to do this once for each project.

 3. Open a terminal (either within [VS Code](https://code.visualstudio.com/), or external) and type: